 - Cosplay.
 And probably other forms of Fanservice, but the Cosplay is most prominent.

-- He also seems to have an interest in the concept of immortality/invulnerability; Love Hina had a Running Gag that the protagonist couldn't be killed, Negima! featured an immortal character and explicitly made the protagonist immortal late in the series, and his latest series, UQ Holder seems to star two immortal characters as protagonists.
+- He also seems to have an interest in the concept of immortality/invulnerability; Love Hina had a Running Gag that the protagonist couldn't be killed, Negima featured an immortal character and explicitly made the protagonist immortal late in the series, and UQ Holder is about an entire organization of immortals.

 - Author Avatar: Keitaro may be this to him, seeing as Akamatsu usually draws himself like Keitaro.